 You could also choose to continue your education through a Doctor of Nursing Practice (DNP) program.
 With a DNP program, you can focus on learning advanced skills or pursuing advanced research.

 If you’ve already earned a master’s degree, a DNP program will generally take about two to three years to complete.
-There are also BSN-to-DNP bridge programs available, which usually take three to five years to finish.
+BSN-to-DNP bridge programs are also available, which usually take three to five years to finish.

 Additional costs of nursing school

-In addition to tuition, there are also other costs to consider when it comes to paying for nursing school.
+In addition to tuition, you should also consider other costs when it comes to paying for nursing school.
 Some of these expenses include: